 Compare a range of savings accounts in Singapore

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 How do high interest savings accounts work in Singapore?

-Multiplier accounts in Singapore don’t come with a high base interest rate.
-These high rates come with higher amounts of expenditure or transactions through your account.
-For instance, the DBS Multiplier account calculates your interest receivable based on your income, as well as credit card expenditure, home installment loan payments, insurance costs or investment transactions facilitated through DBS/POSB.
-The more you transact, the higher the interest rate receivable on your DBS Multiplier Account.
+For instance, the DBS Multiplier Account calculates your interest receivable based on your income, as well as credit card expenditure, home instalment loan payments, insurance costs or investment transactions facilitated through DBS/POSB.
+The more you transact, the higher the interest rate you’d accrue on your account balance.

 How do I know if I’m eligible for a multiplier account in Singapore?

 Since most multiplier accounts require specific criteria to unlock higher interest tiers, you’d need to consider if your monthly financial activity meets these conditions.
 For example, both the DBS Multiplier Account and OCBC 360 Account require a monthly salary crediting of at least $2,000.